JohnRizkalla/SQL/Readme.md

 # Insights

 #### 1. Sr. Data Analyst salaries ranked almost at the center for data jobs which is good but if you want more salary you might consider Data Scientist or Data Engineer roles.
-#### 2. January won the jackpot for aquiring the highest postings for Data Analyst jobs so you need to focus on its postings just a little more than other months.
+#### 2. January won the jackpot for acquiring the highest postings for Data Analyst jobs so you need to focus on its postings just a little more than other months.
-#### 3. In the United Satets you have a very high chance of aquiring a Data Analyst job with a relatively high salary as it has the highest Data Analyst postings, next to it you can search in Sudan, India & UK on the other hand you got Thailand, Greece & South Korea with the highest salaries but low job postings.
+#### 3. In the United States you have a very high chance of acquiring a Data Analyst job with a relatively high salary as it has the highest Data Analyst postings, next to it you can search in Sudan, India & UK on the other hand you got Thailand, Greece & South Korea with the highest salaries but low job postings.
 #### 4. SQL, Python, Excel, Tableau, R & Power BI are the most demanded skills and having relatively high salaries so those are must to learn if you want a successful career as a Data Analyst.